fdasilva59/Datascience-Sandbox-Installation/README.md

 When generating SSL certificates with Let's Encrypt, cerbot requires port 443 to be open to validate some challenges.
 The installation script will open/close port 443 for this task to be performed.

-When installing Let's Encrypt, the installation script will install nginx to translate (proxy) the local address/ports of hadoop/spark admin pages and R studio to the subdomains described in the Let's Encrypot section.
+When installing Let's Encrypt, the installation script will install nginx to translate (proxy) the local address/ports of hadoop/spark admin pages and R studio to the subdomains described in the Let's Encrypt section.

 The *setup-server.sh* installation script will call the *gener_nginx_conf.sh* (in install subdirectory of this git project) to generate a very basic nginx configuration file using the domain name you have provided for Let's Encrypt.
-You might want to adjust this nginx connfiguration to suit your needs/requirements.
+You might want to adjust this nginx configuration to suit your needs/requirements.
 The installation script save this nginx configuration in */etc/nginx/sites-enabled/nginx_conf*

 After installing the nginx server, the script will try to determine your public IP adress you are using to connect to the server (try to find the first IP address that has succeeded to connect to the server via ssh as root), and then it will open the firewall only for *this IP* adress on port 80 and 443.
 As always, verify and adjust if needed the firewall configuration